Haryana Self Prep ADA 2026 – DAY 1

-LEVEL of Questions – Very Easy to moderate.
-Expect tougher Questions as we progress.
-Mini mocks are comparatively easy to make your preparation full proof.
-Mock Test Questions that are of Full-Length match Difficulty level of Past year paper.
+Expect tougher questions as we progress.
+Mini mocks are comparatively easy to make your preparation foolproof.
+Full-length mock tests match the difficulty level of past-year papers.

 Force, Motion, Work, Energy and Power